-In combination, these potent spices have a unique soothing ability and even though I wasn’t on the protocol, I found this blend relaxing as an evening tea or as a mid-morning drink for mental clarity (and it seemed to increase my milk supply and calm my baby’s stomach as well so I’ve continued drinking it).
+In combination, these potent spices have a unique soothing ability and even though I wasn’t on the protocol, I found this blend relaxing as an evening tea or as a mid-morning drink for mental clarity.
+During post-partum it also seemed to increase my milk supply and calm my baby’s stomach as well.

 Here’s why these spices are so beneficial:

-Coriander is the seed of the Cilantro plant and also has a long history of use in Asia and Mediterranean countries for thousands of years.
+Coriander is the seed of the cilantro plant.
+It also has a long history of use in Asia and Mediterranean countries for thousands of years.
 Evidence of its use was found in ancient Sanskrit text and in ancient Egypt.